 Hey Foster, what is that?”

 “Oh,” I replied, “that’s iced jasmine tea and chocolate muffin crumbs.”
 Panda rolled his eyes.
 “I know,” he said.
 “But I’m talking about the notebook.”
 “Oh that!”
 I laughed.
 “It’s Mom’s Punjabi numbers.
 She says she’s having trouble with the suffix for the 40s.”“Oh my word,” Panda replied.
 “Only our mom!”
 I nodded.
-“Yeah, she can be pretty weird sometimes.”
+“Yeah, she can be pretty carried away sometimes.”
 Then I got an idea.
 “Hey, let’s look up India on the computer!”
 “Why India?”
 Panda queried.
 “Because,” I replied patiently, “that’s where they speak Punjabi.
 Maybe we could find some info to help Mom with her numbers.”
 Panda nodded, his eyes wide.
 “Are there elephants in India?” he asked.
 I shrugged.
 “I guess we’ll find out.
 Let’s go!”